Topl/Legal/index.md

 # Welcome

 On this site you can find all of the polices and agreements that govern your use of Topl's products and services.
-These agreements include our Privacy Policy as well as the license agreement for Topl's Blockchain-as-a-Service offering.
+These agreements include our Privacy Policy as well as the license agreements for Topl's various blockchain-powered offerings.
 In addition to the current agreements that you will find below, you can also view past versions of all agreements in the commit history inside our Github repository, [Legal](https://github.com/Topl/Legal/commits/main).

 ## Privacy Policy